hadarisas/cabinet_dentaire_backend/README.md

 # Backend for a 'Cabinet dentaire' project

-Built using express js and prisma and postgres.
+This the backend part of the 'Cabinet dentaire' project, Built using express js and prisma and postgres.

 ## Git clone this repository